Bathroom Fans, Electrical

 Do I Need a Bathroom Ventilation Fan in Every Bathroom?

-If you want to keep your bathrooms dry and comfortable, you must have at least one extractor fan in every bathroom.
+To keep your bathrooms dry and comfortable, you must have at least one extractor fan in every bathroom.

 Getting Rid of Moisture